 The MetaTrader 4 platform can set the alarm when you have reached a certain threshold before the actual margin call occurs.
 Other platforms, such as AGEA's Streamster, may not show your margin level, but you still can view your free margin, also known as Available Margin or Usable Margin.

 It may seem trivial, but many newbie traders do not know about this or ignore this.
 They may not realize it until their position is abruptly closed, even though they have just opened it.
 They think their broker is messing around while they forgot to check their margin availability.

 Do Not Open a Position Carelessly

-Ross Cameron, a prominent trader, advises traders to not enter the market without 99% certainty.
-Thus, any trader should concoct a well thought out plan and check their margin before attempting to open a position.
+A prominent trader, Ross Cameron, advises traders not to enter the market without 99% certainty.
+Thus, any trader should concoct a well-thought-out plan and check their margin before opening a position.

 Make Use of Stop Loss

-Some people think margin call is a threat, when all it does is actually protecting your equity from being completely drained out.
+Some people think margin call is a threat, when all it does is protect your equity from being completely drained out.
 Having small equity left is always better than having none at all.
-To support that notion, it may be beneficial for you to set your money management properly by using this calculator.
+To support that notion, it may be beneficial to set your money management properly using a money management calculator.